polyipseity/information/special/academia/HKUST/COMP 2633/reverse 101_ world of binaries.md

 # reverse 101: world of binaries

-## introduction

-- Why do reverse engineering, apart from CTFs? ::: You can analyze malware, ensuring interoperability with closed-source programs, or find vulnerabilities in them.
+Why do reverse engineering, apart from CTFs? ::: You can analyze malware, ensuring interoperability with closed-source programs, or find vulnerabilities in them.
 What they have in common is that the program source is not readily available.

 ## compiling a program